Client Lounge

 Your Children: Preparing your children for our session in advance can help ease any nervousness they may have.
 Let them know about the fun activities we will be doing, such as playing games and telling jokes.
 It's helpful to talk about me as a friend to make them feel more comfortable.
 Encouraging natural smiles rather than forcing them to pose can lead to the best results.
 If needed, I may ask for your assistance in helping them relax during the session.
 Offering a small treat or the promise of ice cream after the session can also be a great motivator.
 Just be sure to choose snacks that won't leave a mess on their faces (gummies, Tic Tacs, mini marshmallows, Cheerios).

-I can't wait to capture your family!
-Do not hesitate to ask me any questions you have.
+Please ask me any questions you have.

 Your Newborn Session